 As rewarding as gardening is, it can cost you a chunk of change if you don’t watch where and how you spend your money.
 Thankfully, gardening doesn’t have to break the bank if you are into gardening on the cheap.
-Inexpensive options abound at your local dollar store, and even in your own garden when you take plant cuttings from your favorites.
+Inexpensive options abound at your local dollar store, and even in your own garden when you learn plant propagation.

 Propagating (also known as cloning or planting cuttings) is pretty easy, almost a “set it and forget it” type of project.
 However, it is a longer game than starting seeds indoors, and there are some things to know about so that you don’t lose all your hard work.

 Just in case you are completely new to using plant cuttings to grow new plants, I’ll start at the beginning.
 It’s where I always like to start so that you can get all you need start your cloning journey on the right track.
 (Does that sound weird?)

 Also, we’ll be focusing on softwood cuttings because they are the easiest to do.
 Let’s get started.

 There are three types of plant cuttings that you can grow from: softwood, semi-hardwood, and hardwood.
 All three will work, but there are specific times in the year when you would take each type of cutting.

 Softwood cuttings are taken in late spring, about 4-6 weeks after your plants start growing in the spring.
 At this point, they are almost fully developed, but are still soft and pliable.
 You want the cuttings you take to be able to hold itself up (versus droop) when you hold it upright.
 These cuttings are the easiest to root, according to many.

 Semi-hardwood (or semi-ripe) cuttings are ones that are taken in mid-summer.
 The cuttings you take will be firmer and more rigid, and may contain flowers.
 The can be rooted from mid-summer to fall.